 The sandwich's popularity is such that it was even served in the Fall River school cafeteria until the 1990s, according to the New England Historical Society.

+At one point, the sandwich did make its way out of Massachusetts all the way to Brooklyn; Coney Island's Nathan's Famous chow mein sandwich was a staple menu item for a long time (though no more sadly).
 Today, the chow mein sandwich full of gravy-topped crunchy goodness isn't seen much outside of southeastern Massachusetts and a few towns in Rhode Island, but you can make it yourself at home by ordering Hoo-Mee Chow Mein Mix online.